 The School aims to engage with the local community through the hiring of its facilities to local clubs or individuals at reduced rates, and by also supporting local government bodies such as Brent Council, to make the facilities available for events such as local election polling, if needed.
-The school welcomes the Brent Police cadets to its facilities for their weekly training sessions and this resumed in April 2021.
+The school welcomes the Brent Police cadets to its facilities for their weekly training sessions.
+Brent Music Services us the school for rehearsals two nights a week.
+In July 2022 the school hosted the DSL conference for Brent.
 The School also makes its facilities available to the French community as a polling station for French national elections.
+There were four Sunday elections in 2022.